Update: 2019 Washington Non-Compete Bill Signed Into Law

 Changes are coming for non-compete agreements in Washington State.
 In spring 2019, the Washington Legislature passed a bill that restricts the use of non-competes in Washington and Governor Inslee signed the bill into law.
 The law will take effect on January 1, 2020.

 This is big news for Washington businesses and their employees.
-While the 2019 bill doesn’t purport to ban the use of non-competes altogether, it imposes significant restrictions on their use by Washington employers.
+While the 2019 law doesn’t purport to ban the use of non-competes altogether, it imposes significant restrictions on their use by Washington employers.
 A sampling of the key restrictions are addressed below.

-The Bill Sets An Income Threshold
+The New Law Sets An Income Threshold

 Imposing an income threshold on the use of non-competes makes good sense.
 There’s rarely a good reason why a low level worker should be subject to a non-compete clause, as the Senate Bill Report for ESSB 5478 notes:

 Where there are unique trade secrets or important proprietary information, some kind of non-competition agreement may make sense….
 What is … difficult to believe is that the 14 percent of workers who make under $40,000 a year and are forced to sign these agreements have some special proprietary information.
 Noncompetes have left the realm of high tech and have been applied to food service workers, security guards, and even delivery people.

 Still, setting the salary threshold at $100,000 has already attracted criticism from some who argue that it effectively exempts large Seattle tech companies like Amazon and Microsoft from being subject to the restrictions on non-competes.
 This criticism is probably not unfounded, particularly given that the original threshold in the bill was around $180,000 but apparently lobbying efforts by Amazon brought the threshold down to $100,000.